Control 1.14: Data Minimization and Agent Scope Control

 Control Description

-This control establishes data minimization through:
+This control establishes data minimization across the full set of agent grounding surfaces:

 Key Configuration Points